mysticalseeker24/interview-agent_V2/services/interview-service/README.md

 ### Technology Stack
 - **Backend**: FastAPI with async support
-- **Database**: PostgreSQL 13+ with Alembic migrations
+- **Database**: SQLite (default and only supported for this service)
 - **Vector DB**: Pinecone for embeddings and semantic search
 - **Task Queue**: Celery with Redis broker for background processing
 - **AI Models**:
   - OpenAI text-embedding-ada-002 for embeddings
-  - o4-mini for follow-up generation and feedback narratives
+  - o4-mini for follow-up generation
   - sentence-transformers for semantic similarity analysis
 - **API**: RESTful endpoints with OpenAPI documentation